- Course Code: FS023

 - What can I do next?

-Once you have completed your Level 3 course, you will be able to apply to a range of Universities and many students progress to University Centre at Blackburn College, where 9 out of 10 graduates are in work or further study just six months after graduation.
+Once you have completed your Level 3 course, you will be able to apply to a range of Universities.
+Many of our students progress to the University Centre at Blackburn College.

 - Your Study Programme